pulumi/docs/content/blog/future-of-cloud-engineering/index.md

 ---
-title: "Cloud Engineering Summit Keynote: The Future of Cloud Engineering"
+title: "The Past, Present, and Future of Cloud Engineering"
 date: 2020-10-08
-meta_desc: "Cloud Engineering Summit Keynote: The Future of Cloud Engineering"
+meta_desc: "Learn about the past, present, and future of Cloud Engineering, with the Cloud Engineering Summit keynote."
 meta_image: cloud_engineering.png
 authors:
     - joe-duffy